jeseekia/100-days-of-code/log.md

 Finishing up my reading as I work my way back into streams and working on my project this week.

 **Today's Progress**:

+### Day 36: June 14, 2023
+##### Learning offline

+**Thoughts**
+Finishing up my reading as I work my way back into streams and working on my project this week.
+I decifed to take a final night offline as this is my son's birthday, but look forward to returning to community for the support and accountability.
+**Today's Progress**: